1178 Broadway -- Burlingame, California 94010

 Recent vintages from Weinbach have struck a nice balance, with acidity being high enough to mask the modest levels of residual sugar.

-Winemaker Laurence Faller shows off some of the cooperage in which various wines are matured...The wood is used to develop the character of the wines, not for adding the flavor of oak.
+The Late Laurence Faller showed off some of the cooperage in which various wines are matured...The wood is used to develop the character of the wines, not for adding the flavor of oak.

 We tasted a range of wines when we last visited the estate and found a terrific array of truly classic bottles, as usual.
-From Pinot Blanc and Muscat to the Schlossberg Rieslings and Cuvée Theo Gewürztraminer, these are wonderful.
-The 2009 vintage has recently arrived in the shop and we have some half bottles of a couple of Gewurztraminers at a price which is most attractive.
+From Pinot Blanc and Muscat to the Schlossberg Rieslings and Cuvée Theo Gewürztraminer, these are routinely wonderful.

 If you made wines of the quality of Weinbach's you'd be smiling, too.